Education

 L12 Educ 4621 The Political Economy of Urban Education

 Defining a political economy of urban education involves the examination of power and wealth and the manner in which they operate in urban settings.
 It requires analysis of the larger urban social and economic context and consideration of historical forces that have brought the schools to their present state.
 In this course, we consider various political and economic factors that have influenced and shaped urban education in the United States, drawing upon the extant literature on urban education and related social science disciplines to characterize and discuss them.
-A particular focus of this course is on the dynamic interrelationships among the political economy, urban education and social stratification.
+A particular focus of this course will be on the dynamic interrelationships among the political economy, urban education, and social stratification.
+Prerequisite: Completion of any 1000, 2000, or 3000-level Education course, graduate standing, or permission of instructor.
+Enrollment note: Undergraduate students must enroll in Educ.
+4621, while graduate students must enroll in Educ.
+5622

 Credit 3 units.
-A&S IQ: LCD, SSC Arch: SSC Art: SSC EN: S
+A&S IQ: SSC, SC Arch: SSC Art: SSC EN: S

 View Sections